OSGeo/OSGeoLive-doc/en/overview/zygrib_overview.rst

   :align: right

 * Visualization of meteorologic data from files in GRIB format
-* Automatic download of forecast model output directly from NOAA
+* Automatic download of weather and wave forecasts
 * Automatic download from IAC (fleetcode) data
 * Play animations of 5-day forecasts
 * Create your own regional weather maps (worldwide), or view a detailed quantitative forecast for a particular location.